haade-administrator/haade.fr/_posts/en/2023-01-29-automate-a-virtual-come-and-go-with-blueprint-and-homeassistant.md

 Here's a very simple way to automate a back and forth in a virtual, simple, fast and reliable way **without response delay between the two switches** in other words that it's **instantaneous** 😁, the hardest for you if you have no notions of electricity will be to connect the switches correctly.

-{% include product-embed.html image="https://ae01.alicdn.com/kf/Sa5aee894221e44ef9d8c22ce8dac2fded/MOES-interrupteur-bouton-poussoir-connect-Tuya-Star-Ring-zigbee-3-0-avec-t-l-commande-fonctionne.jpg_640x640.jpg" title="New Moes Star ring series Zigbee switch" brand="Moes" description="MOES – Tuya Star Ring connected push button switch, zigbee 3.0, with remote control, works with Alexa and Google" affiliate="_DFJMnfN" %}
+{% include product-embed.html image="https://ae01.alicdn.com/kf/Sa5aee894221e44ef9d8c22ce8dac2fded/MOES-interrupteur-bouton-poussoir-connect-Tuya-Star-Ring-zigbee-3-0-avec-t-l-commande-fonctionne.jpg_640x640.jpg" title="New Moes Star ring series Zigbee switch" brand="Moes" description="MOES – Tuya Star Ring connected push button switch, zigbee 3.0, with remote control, works with Alexa and Google" affiliate="_DD0tVR9" %}